Node.js

 Node.js dropping spans

-If you observe that your Node.js application is not exporting the spans at a reasonable rate, or if the spans are passing the queue size limits frequently, then customize the batch span processor using the environment variable defined in OpenTelemetry Environment Variable Specification.
+If you observe that your Node.js application is not exporting the spans at a reasonable rate, or if the spans pass the queue size limits frequently, then customize the batch span processor using the environment variable defined in OpenTelemetry Environment Variable Specification.
 Specifically, configure the following two environment variables:

 • OTEL_BSP_MAX_EXPORT_BATCH_SIZE